 NOTE: Via this mechanism, the AF is aware of the PLMN to contact to issue traffic influence requests.
 The AF is assumed to check whether it has an SLA with the new serving PLMN.
 If the AF has no SLA with the new serving VPLMN, the AF interacts with H-NEF to have EAS used that are reached via HPLMN UPF(s).

-This may trigger the AF triggered EAS relocation / rediscovery as defined in step 1b of Figure 6.2.3.3-1.
+This may trigger the AF triggered EAS relocation / rediscovery as defined in step 1b of Figure 6.2.3.3-1 and in step 4a of Figure 6.3.3.1.1-1.

 2a.
-For AF triggered EAS rediscovery via interacting with HPLMN, the AF may indicate the EAS rediscovery for the impacted applications, which are identified by Application Identifier(s), to the H-SMF via the H-PCF using the AF influence on traffic routing procedure as described in clause 4.3.6 of TS 23.502 [3].
-The AF may also provide IP replacement information and target DNAI together with an indication of the PLMN associated with this target DNAI, i.e. the serving PLMN ID.
+For AF triggered EAS re-discovery and edge relocation via interacting with HPLMN, the AF may indicate the EAS rediscovery for the impacted applications, which are identified by Application Identifier(s), to the H-SMF via the H-PCF using the AF influence on traffic routing procedure as described in clause 4.3.6 of TS 23.502 [3].
+The AF may also provide EAS IP replacement information and target DNAI together with an indication of the PLMN associated with this target DNAI, i.e. the serving PLMN ID.

 2b.
-For AF triggered EAS rediscovery via interacting with target VPLMN, the AF may indicate the EAS rediscovery for the impacted applications via the V-NEF using the procedure described in clause 4.3.6 of TS 23.502 [3].
+For AF triggered EAS re-discovery and edge relocation via interacting with target VPLMN, the AF may indicate the EAS rediscovery for the impacted applications via the V-NEF using the procedure described in clause 4.3.6 of TS 23.502 [3].
 This may trigger step 2 of Figure 6.2.3.3-1 where the SMF that initiates PDU Session modification is the V-SMF that initiates Nsmf_PDUSession_Update request with the requested PCO.
-The AF may also provide IP replacement information and target DNAI.
+The AF may also provide EAS IP replacement information and target DNAI.

 3a.
-(For AF triggered EAS rediscovery via interacting with HPLMN case) The AF request relayed via a PCC rule to H-SMF may trigger step 2 of Figure 6.2.3.3-1 where the SMF that initiates the PDU Session modification is the H-SMF: the H-SMF issues a Nsmf_PDUSession_Update request.
-This Nsmf_PDUSession_Update request may contain IP replacement information and target DNAI provided by AF in step 2.
+(For AF triggered EAS re-discovery and edge relocation via interacting with HPLMN case) The AF request relayed via a PCC rule to H-SMF may trigger step 2 of Figure 6.2.3.3-1 where the SMF that initiates the PDU Session modification is the H-SMF: the H-SMF issues a Nsmf_PDUSession_Update request.
+This Nsmf_PDUSession_Update request may contain EAS IP replacement information and target DNAI provided by AF in step 2.
+If the V-SMF cannot serve the target DNAI, it invokes a Nsmf_PDUSession_SMContextStatusNotify service operation to send the target DNAI to AMF, and the AMF selects a target V-SMF based on the target DNAI as described in clause 4.23.5.4 of TS 23.502 [3] by replacing I-SMF with V-SMF.
+The target V-SMF retrieves SM context from the source V-SMF using Nsmf_PDUSession_Context Request/Response, containing HR-SBO allowed indication, EAS IP replacement information and target DNAI in the Request.
+The target V-SMF may select a new V-EASDF as described from steps 2 to 12 in Figure 6.7.2.6-1.

-Editor's note: Whether this can trigger an intra-VPLMN V-SMF Change (induced by target DNAI) and if yes how, needs to be checked.

 3b.
-(For AF triggered EAS rediscovery via interacting with VPLMN case) The H-SMF initiates Nsmf_PDUSession_Update Response towards the (target) V-SMF including the PCO information to be sent to the UE.
+(For AF triggered EAS re-discovery and edge relocation via interacting with VPLMN case) The H-SMF initiates Nsmf_PDUSession_Update Response towards the (target) V-SMF including the PCO information to be sent to the UE.
 In intra-PLMN V-SMF change, the target V-SMF may use the source and target DNAI to determine the Impact field to be sent to the UE.
 In inter-PLMN mobility, the target V-SMF provides EAS rediscovery information without an Impact field.